chelseadoeleman/real-time-web-1819/README.md

 ## Week 1
 <details>
   <summary>What did I do in Week 1</summary>
-  See read main readme.
+  See main readme.
 </details>

 ## Week 2
 <details>
   <summary>What did I do in Week 2</summary>
-  Not there yet, coming soon...
+  We're not there yet, coming soon...
 </details>

 ## Week 3
 <details>
   <summary>What did I do in Week 3</summary>
-  Not there yet, coming soon...
+  We're not there yet, coming soon...
 </details>